-Usually more than one treatment is used, and treatments may be given in different orders and combinations.
+You will usually have more than one treatment, and they could be given in different orders or combinations.

 Which surgery should I have?

-The removed tissue is looked at under a microscope by a pathologist to see if there is an area of healthy cells around the cancer – known as a clear margin.
-The pathologist’s report will include information about:
+A pathologist looks at the tissue under a microscope to check for an area of healthy cells around the cancer – known as a clear margin.
+The pathologist will also give information about:

 - the size and grade of the cancer